imy222/WebAPI/README.md

 $ dotnet restore
 ```

-To start up the API locally, use the command `dotnet run` from the CLI when inside the `WebAPI/` directory.
-You would see the following: </br>
+To start up the API locally,  while on  `WebAPI/` directory, run
 ```
+dotnet run --project JokeAPI
+```
+Launch localhost on the browser and you will see the following:

-😈 It's not a bug.
+>>😈 It's not a bug.
 It's an undocumented feature! 😈
-```

 ### Running the tests
 Staying in the folder called WebAPI, enter dotnet test in your CLI to run the unit tests in the solution